Distribution Transformers: Fast Approximate Bayesian Inference With On-The-Fly Prior Adaptation: Details for Gaussian Process Joint PPD and Hyperposterior Study (Experiment )

 \section{Details for Gaussian Process Joint PPD and Hyperposterior Study (Experiment \ref{exp:GP})}

-For the meta prior in this experiment, we assign a narrow, uniform prior over the PPD's prior such that it is marginally everywhere a standard normal.
+For the meta-prior in this experiment, we assign a narrow, uniform prior over the PPD's prior such that it is marginally everywhere a standard normal.
 We assign an inverse-gamma prior over lengthscale, whose hyperparameters are sampled from a uniform meta-prior, which is over $[100,105]$ for concentration and $[100,700]$ for rate.

 Note that for this experiment, the PPD prior also, in conjunction with the lengthscale $l$, defines the hyperparameters of the GP's prior mean function and RBF covariance function used here.
 Specifically, the GP's mean function is set to a constant at the PPD prior's mean, and the output scale of the RBF covariance function is set to the standard deviation of the PPD's prior.